 We like to think of features as the extra little add-ons that go a long ways toward differentiating shirts from each other, and also contributing to the effect of wearing the shirt.
 When we talk about hardshell jackets, the number and type of features can be literally endless.
 But since we are talking about running shirts, there are only a few things that can reasonably be done to boost the value of the shirt without compromising its function.
 The three main features present in these shirts are reflectivity, odor control, and UPF ratings.
 These are discussed below:Reflectivity

 In order to increase a runner's visibility at night, most of the running shirts described here include reflective tabs or logos.
 When the headlights of a car hit these reflectors, they light up bright white, not unlike an animal's eyes when you shine a headlamp at them in the dark.
 While these reflectors are not strictly necessary for a running shirt, they add a sense of security for those who like to run in the dark.
-Look on manufacturer's websites and you will often come across the descriptive term "360-degree reflectivity."
-However, we found this to be true for only two shirts — the Arc'teryx Motus Crew and the New Balance Ice 2.0 — which each featured five reflectors positioned on all four sides of the body.
+Look on manufacturers websites and you will often come across the descriptive term "360-degree reflectivity."
+However, we found this to be true for only two shirts — the Arc'teryx Motus Crew and the New Balance Ice 2.0 — which each feature five reflectors positioned on all four sides of the body.

-Five of the 10 shirts included in this review purport to have some form of odor control technology working to keep them from stinking up a storm.
+Four of the 10 shirts included in this review purport to have some form of odor control technology working to keep them from stinking up a storm.
 Basically, when you sweat, microbial bacteria immediately begin working to break down fatty acids in your sweat, a process that can be blamed for the stink of your workout clothes.
 Making this worse, these bacteria find it very easy to bond to and hang out in synthetic clothing, which is why synthetics have long been known for their over-the-top smell retention.
 Wool is naturally anti-microbial, an advantage to the merino wool blend used in the Smartwool PhD Ultra Light.
 For synthetic fabrics, silver nanoparticles have become perhaps the most common way of providing odor control, as they effectively repel the micro bacteria that cause your funk.
-Polygiene, an applied treatment, is perhaps the most famous of these.
+Polygiene, an applied treatment, is perhaps the most famous of these and is used on some Patagonia clothing.
 Another method of odor control is by adding odor-absorbing agents to a garment.
 The Under Armour UA Tech, Brooks Distance, and Russell Athletic Dri-Power Core Performance all contained some form of odor controlling agent, but that agent was not disclosed.
 As far as passing the smell test?
 We sniffed each of these shirts days after we last wore them, and to be honest they were not exactly odor free.
 We couldn't tell if they smelled better than they would have if no odor-controlling agent was present at all, so you be the judge.UPF Ratings

 One feature that some shirts have is a UPF rating.
 UPF stands for Ultra-violet Protection Factor and is a rating comparable to the SPF ratings of sunscreen.
 Some manufacturers use special fabrics or dyes that boost a product's UPF.
 For instance, if a shirt has a UPF rating of 30, that means that only 1/30th of the ultra-violet light rays are getting through to hit your skin.
 But what about the shirts with no rating?
 Well, all clothing protects the wearer somewhat; it is estimated that average is between 8-15 UPF.
 However, a clothing product is not allowed to advertise its UPF rating unless it is measured at 15 or above, so those products with a rating have been specially designed to give you extra protection.